 Select a POS System

 Point-of-sale (POS) systems are cloud-based software programs that replace traditional cash registers and offer additional tools such as inventory management, sales reports, and customer data and marketing.
-Your POS system is the central hub for your business through which all transactions will process.
-Look for a system that has all of the features you need, including payment processing, for an affordable rate.
+Your POS system is the central hub for your business where you process all transactions.
+Look for a system that has all the features you need, including payment processing, for an affordable rate.

-Some of the criteria we use to evaluate POS systems include:
+Some of the criteria we use to evaluate the best POS systems include:

 - Price: Most POS software programs charge a monthly fee, and some also charge extra for certain features.